tonykieling/rspec_test/README.md

 # RSpec test
-This is a step by step project, based on the link-source bellow, which provided my practice and documentation based on that. ps. some issues caused by character-format stuff, but, in the end, everything's working. :D
+This is a step by step task, based on the link-source bellow, which provided me practice about RSpec. ps. some issues caused by character-format stuff, but, in the end, everything's working. :D

 *source: https://semaphoreci.com/community/tutorials/getting-started-with-rspec*